syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

 You can set any desired background to a particular line or block of selection, as explained below.

-* Register a backcolor format with the Edit Control by using its RegisterBackColorFormat method, with appropriate values for BackgroundColor, ForegroundColor and HatchStyle parameters.
+* Register a back color format with the Edit Control by using its RegisterBackColorFormat method, with appropriate values for BackgroundColor, ForegroundColor and HatchStyle parameters.